joelpurra/collectcalls/README.md

 // Then invoke the entire queue in the order the functions were added.
 // This is only necessary to do once per queue. collectCallQueue.join();

+// Pass true as the second argument, and the queue will be
+// invoked right away without calling .join()
+// This can only be done once per queue. collectCallQueue = new JoelPurra.CollectCalls(collectCallQueue, true);
 ```

 ## Dependencies